-- The parent/carer may take a copy of the prepared file, but it is never handed over without discussion. - It is an offence to remove material that is controversial or to rewrite records to make them more acceptable.
-If recording procedures and guidelines have been followed, the material should reflect an accurate and non-judgemental account of the work done with the family. - If a parent/carer feels aggrieved about any entry in the file, or the resulting outcome, then the parent/carer should be referred to section 10.2 Complaints procedure for parents/carers and service users. - The law requires that information held must be accurate, and if a parent/carer says the information held is inaccurate then the parent/carer has a right to request it to be changed.
+- be appropriate, for instance if a child may be damaged by their data being seen by their parent/carer, e.g. if they have disclosed abuse.
+This must be clarified with the legal adviser. - The 'cleaned' copy is then photocopied again and collated for the parent to see. - The setting manager informs the parent that the file is now ready and invites him/her to make an appointment to view it. - The setting manager and their line manager meet with the parent to go through the file, explaining the process as well as what the content records about the child and the work that has been done.
+Only the persons with parental responsibility can attend that meeting, or the parent's legal representative or interpreter. - The parent may take a copy of the prepared file away, but it is never handed over without discussion. - It is an offence to remove material that is controversial or to rewrite records to make them more acceptable.
+If recording procedures and guidelines have been followed, the material should reflect an accurate and non-judgemental account of the work done with the family. - If a parent feels aggrieved about any entry in the file, or the resulting outcome, then the parent should be referred to section 10.2 Complaints procedure for parents and service users. - The law requires that information held must be accurate, and if a parent says the information held is inaccurate then the parent has a right to request it to be changed.
 However, this only pertains to factual inaccuracies.
-Where the disputed entry is a matter of opinion, professional judgement, or represents a different view of the matter than that held by the parent/carer, the setting retains the right not to change the entry but can record the parent's/carer's view.
-In most cases, a parent/carer would have had the opportunity at the time to state their side of the matter, and this should have been recorded there and then. - If there are any controversial aspects of the content of a client's file, legal advice must be sought.
-This might be where there is a court case between parents or where social care or the police may be considering legal action, or where a case has already completed, and an appeal process is underway. - A setting should never 'under-record' for fear of the parent/carer seeing, nor should they make 'personal notes' elsewhere.
+Where the disputed entry is a matter of opinion, professional judgement, or represents a different view of the matter than that held by the parent, the setting retains the right not to change the entry but can record the parent's view.
+In most cases, a parent would have had the opportunity at the time to state their side of the matter, and this should have been recorded there and then. - If there are any controversial aspects of the content of a client's file, legal advice must be sought.
+This might be where there is a court case between parents or where social care or the police may be considering legal action, or where a case has already completed and an appeal process is underway. - A setting should never 'under-record' for fear of the parent seeing, nor should they make 'personal notes' elsewhere.